masterAllen/activeGeo/README.md

 Authors: [Allen Hong](https://github.com/masterAllen), [Yahui Li](https://www.insc.tsinghua.edu.cn/info/1157/3380.htm), [Han Zhang](https://www.insc.tsinghua.edu.cn/info/1157/2458.htm), Ming Wang, [Changqing An](https://www.insc.tsinghua.edu.cn/info/1157/2473.htm), [Jilong Wang](https://www.insc.tsinghua.edu.cn/info/1157/2449.htm).

-## TODO
-2023/08/04

-The code previously uploaded has some problems.
-I am re-organizing recently and will re-upload it recently.
-I'm sorry you'll have to wait.

 ## First statement
 **For convenience, we refer to 'country/region' as 'country' in our project!
 (Using 'country or region' makes a lot of variables too long, such as `dict_city_by_country_or_region`.)
 This project has nothing to do with politics!
 If you feel offended by any part of this project, please do not hesitate to contact us!**